 Here are some of the benefits of password managers:

-- Automatically fill your login credentials with a click of a button on any website
+- Automatically fill your login credentials with a click of a button on any website.

-- Increase online security with features like data breach monitoring
+- Increase online security with features like data breach monitoring and dark web scanning.

 How common are password managers on phones?